lexffe/swift-kraken-api/README.md

 # swift-kraken-api

-Kraken API Client in Swift
+_Complete implementation of the Kraken API in Swift._

+This is an implementation of the Kraken API written in pure Swift.
+The functions are asynchronous.